Skip to main content

 Care Guide

-Plant in any well-drained to moist soil with a pH of 5.5–8.0; tolerates alkaline and chalk soils without chlorosis, unlike most maples.
-Water weekly during the first two growing seasons.
+Grows in full sun to partial shade with 4–12 hours of direct light.
+Any well-drained to moist soil at pH 5.5–8.0; tolerates alkaline and chalk soils without chlorosis, as well as clay and compacted ground.
 Established trees tolerate dry spells of 2–3 weeks and periodic flooding of short duration.
 Tolerates heavy pruning for hedge maintenance without significant decline.
-Air pollution and coastal exposure tolerance is high relative to most maples.
-Fall color is less vivid in zones 8–9 than in zones 5–7.
-No routine fertilization is required in average soils.
+Air pollution and coastal exposure tolerance is high.
+Fall color is less vivid in zones 8 than in zones 5–7.
+Non-toxic.
+Suitable for zones 5–8.

 Pruning

-For hedge use, clip 1–3 times per year from late spring through late summer; avoid clipping after early September to allow growth to harden before frost.
+For hedge use, clip 1–3 times per year from late spring through late summer; clipping after early September is avoided to allow growth to harden before frost.
 For specimen trees, prune in late spring to early summer (May–June) after leaf-out to minimize sap bleeding.
-Remove dead, crossing, or rubbing branches.
-For rejuvenation of overgrown hedges, cut to 12–18 inches (30–45 cm) in late winter; regrowth is vigorous.
+For rejuvenation of overgrown hedges, cutting to 12–18 inches (30–45 cm) in late winter produces vigorous regrowth.

 Pruning Schedule